Region of Peel Accessible Transportation Services

-Region of Peel Accessible Transportation Services is a family of paratransit services in Ontario, Canada, operated by the Regional Municipality of Peel.
+Region of Peel Accessible Transportation Services is a family of paratransit services operated by the Regional Municipality of Peel in Ontario, Canada.

 Services

 Caledon Community Services Transportation

 Caledon Community Services Transportation is an accessible bus service for residents of Caledon.
 It was created in 1989, providing transportation to medical appointments, day programs, dialysis and other required social services.
 This service also offers some trips to malls in other cities and regions such as Upper Canada Mall in Newmarket and Bramalea City Centre in Brampton.